RamaLingeswaraRao950/Floral-Spin/README.md

-Floral Spin is a modern, responsive web application featuring a sleek landing page with smooth animations and an aesthetically pleasing layout.
+A modern, responsive web application featuring a sleek landing page with smooth animations and an aesthetically pleasing layout.
 This project showcases clean and minimalistic UI design tailored for an optimal viewing experience.

 **Features :-**
    Responsive Design, Smooth Animations, Modern UI